 Active Recovery Techniques

-Adding light exercises to your schedule helps you get better without burning out.
-Low-intensity workouts, like slow running or yoga, boost blood flow and heal muscles4.
-The National Academy of Sports Medicine recommends exercises that keep your heart rate from 30% to 60% of its highest.
-This lessens muscle pain and makes you more flexible5.
-These activities speed up your body’s repair and help you get ready for harder training sessions.
+Incorporating light exercises into your schedule promotes recovery without burnout.
+Low-intensity workouts, such as slow running or yoga, enhance blood flow and muscle repair.
+The National Academy of Sports Medicine recommends exercises that maintain your heart rate between 30% to 60% of its maximum, reducing muscle soreness and improving flexibility.
+These activities accelerate your body’s repair processes and prepare you for more intense training sessions.

 Mental Recovery Strategies